wolfoxonly/scn/scn.si4project/Backup/README(954).md

 copyright\_header.py
 ====================

-Provides utilities for managing copyright headers of `The Starchain Core developers` in repository source files.
+Provides utilities for managing copyright headers of `The StarChain Core developers` in repository source files.
 It has three subcommands:

 ```